 Hereditary fructose intolerance

-Hereditary fructose intolerance is present at birth, which means that most babies will have symptoms when they begin eating solid foods.
+Hereditary fructose intolerance is present at birth, which means that most babies will experience symptoms when they begin eating solid foods.

 Without treatment or lifestyle changes, it may be life threatening.

 The type of fructose intolerance will also determine how doctors treat or manage it.

 People with fructose malabsorption should keep a food log and follow a low fructose diet.

 Reducing fructose intake typically eases symptoms within about

 After symptoms reduce, a person can gradually reintroduce foods to determine how much fructose they can tolerate.

 Typically, those with fructose malabsorption can consume 10–15 grams of fructose a day without experiencing symptoms.